PrefectHQ/prefect/docs/tutorials/first-steps.md

 # First Steps

-Before we stand up our own Orion webserver and database, let's explore the building blocks of a Prefect workflow via an interactive Python session.
+Before we stand up our own Orion webserver, database, and UI let's explore the building blocks of a Prefect workflow via an interactive Python session.
 All code below is copy / pastable into your favorite async-compatible Python REPL.

 ## Define a basic flow